 Groundbreaking technology in the biomedical field, Angiodroid The CO2 Injector has finally provided the medical community with a safe and efficient method to perform Peripheral Interventional Angiography that is kind to kidneys.
 Learn about the benefits of using Angiodroid The CO2 Injector and how it can improve daily medical practice.

-Angiodroid The CO2 Injector is the first and only patented device on the international market which allows injections of medical CO₂ into blood vessels with a precise volume and at given pressure, and above all without air contamination.
+Angiodroid The CO2 Injector is a patented device on the international market which allows injections of medical CO₂ into blood vessels with a precise volume and at given pressure, and above all without air contamination.
 Acting as a perfectly biocompatible contrast agent, Carbon Dioxide guarantees both a high quality of radiological images and patient safety while performing an angiographic exam.

 The Injector has three main application fields: